Mattwen/jekyll-now/_posts/2018-04-06-scale-docker-app.md

 ```sh
 docker container list -a
 ```
-Docker created the app on ports 32768-32770
+Docker created the app on ports 32768-32770 and directs to internal port 8080 (the port that the app is running on)
 ![Imgur](https://i.imgur.com/WM9gjFC.png)

 Create a Google Cloud VPN Exception for the new ports: